-On June 26, 2019, Riverside announced it had entered into a binding Letter Agreement, signed on June 25, 2019 to purchase a 100% undivided right, title and interest in five (5) projects from Millrock Resources Inc. Los Cuarentas, La Union, El Valle, Llano de Nogal and El Pmia were acquired by Riverside.
-Of these the priority project initially is Los Cuarentas which was then explored by Riverside and progressed toward a joint-venture spending partnership.
+On June 26, 2019, Riverside announced it had entered into a binding Letter Agreement, to purchase a 100% undivided right, title and interest in five (5) projects from Millrock Resources Inc. Los Cuarentas, La Union, El Valle, Llano de Nogal and El Pima were acquired by Riverside.